Guatemala asks Swedish, Venezuelan ambassadors to leave

-GUATEMALA CITY (AP) - Guatemala asked Sweden and Venezuela on Thursday to remove their ambassadors from the Central American country, accusing them of interfering in its internal affairs.
+GUATEMALA CITY (AP) - Sweden looked to Guatemala for an explanation on Friday after the Central American country asked both the European nation and Venezuela to remove their ambassadors and accused them of interfering in its internal affairs.

+Sweden's foreign minister says it is "very unfortunate" that the country's ambassador to Guatemala has been ordered to leave.

+Margot Walstrom says the Swedish government will ask for "further explanations" as to why ambassador Anders Kompass has been given 30 days to leave, adding the Scandinavian country's stance and actions "in matters relating to human rights and anti-corruption are well known."

-A government press release said Guatemala wants Swedish ambassador Anders Kompass and Venezuelan diplomat Elena Alicia Salcedo to depart.
+A Guatemalan government press release Thursday said Guatemala also wants Venezuelan diplomat Elena Alicia Salcedo to depart.

-Kompass is a well-known diplomat and human rights defender.
+Kompass is a well-known official and human rights defender.
 A few days earlier he had announced Sweden's financial support for a United Nations-sponsored commission investigating corruption in Guatemala.

 The commission, which goes by the initials CICIG, had accused Guatemala President Jimmy Morales of corruption related to alleged illegal campaign financing while he was secretary general of his party.
 Morales subsequently tried unsuccessfully to expel the commission's head, Ivan Velasquez, from the country.